Now that we're standing in a brand new decade, we are starting to see major shifts in the corporate culture.

 This ties in with the third and most challenging factor when it comes to enabling flow for your employees — Meaning.

-The ability to access the Flow state is a superpower.
+The ability to access the Flow state in business and work environments is a superpower.
 Which is possessed by very few people, especially in this modern world full of distractions.

 These are the people who go on to achieve big things in their life.